jamiehenzy/Genome_analysis_Explore/4_Mapping_tutorial.md

 In the STAR indexing command, you'll need to customize to reflect the location of your files.
 The --genome-Dir option tells the program to look for the reference genome sequence in a directory named "ref".
 You may want to create such a directory for your reference and use that option.
 If your reference sequence is in the same folder as your gtf sequence and the script, you can remove the "--genome-Dir /ref" portion from the command.
 The --genomeFastaFiles option specifies that the reference genome is in FASTA format and should be left intact.

 Write a BATCH script for indexing, and note that it can take several hours for the task to complete.
+Make sure the two files you're calling are unzipped (or include the gunzip command in your script).
 By default, task time has a limit of four hours, but we can increase it by adding another line to our header to increase the task time to 24 hours:

 ```html
 #!/bin/bash